-What Happens When Someone Is Deported From The U.S.
+What Happens When Someone Gets Deported Out Of The US

-Individuals who don’t hold U.S citizenship can be legally deported from the United States if they violate one or more immigration laws.
-For example, an individual who has been granted permanent resident can be given a deportation notice if they commit an aggravated felony.
-To discover what happens when a non-US citizen is deported from the United States, simply continue reading.
+Individuals who don’t hold US citizenship can be legally deported from the United States if they violate one or more immigration laws.
+For example, an individual granted permanent residency can receive a deportation notice if they commit an aggravated felony.
+To know more about what happens when a non-US citizen is deported from the United States, continue reading.

-The Key Reason Why An Individual May Be Deported
+Key Reasons Why An Individual May Get Deported

-Individuals who are deported from the United States are usually guilty of committing a serious crime.
-However non-US citizens can also be deported for entering the country illegally or attempting to enter the country with false travel documents.
-Individuals who reside in the United States on Temporary Visas and fail to exit the country before their Visas expire can also be detained by Immigration and Customs Enforcement which is known as ICE and deported.
+Deported individuals from the United States are usually guilty of serious crimes.
+However, non-US citizens can also be deported for entering the country illegally or attempting to enter the country with false travel documents.
+Individuals who reside in the United States on temporary visas and fail to exit the country before their Visas expire can also be detained by Immigration and Customs Enforcement, known as ICE, and deported.

 Detention

-If immigration officers have strong reason to suspect that an individual has been illegally residing in the United States, they will gather evidence to prove that the individual in question does not have a legal right to reside in the United States.
-During this period, immigration officers may legally place a non-US citizen in a detention center.
-Detention centers are located throughout the country.
+If immigration officers have strong reasons to suspect an individual illegally residing in the United States, they will gather evidence to prove it.
+During this period, immigration officers may legally place a non-US citizen in one of the detention centers located throughout the country.

-However, not all individuals are kept in detention centers until their scheduled deportation hearing.
-In many cases, individuals who are classed as permanent residents and did not enter the country illegally are able to remain in their homes, until their court hearings by posting bail.
+However, not all individuals are detained until their scheduled deportation hearing.
+In some cases, individuals classed as permanent residents who entered the country legally can remain in their homes until their court hearings by posting bail.

 Immigration Court